- Better Choice

 - Australian herring are caught in nearshore gillnet and haul net fisheries across southern Australia, with most catch coming from gillnet and haul net fisheries managed by the WA and SA governments.

-- Australian herring is a fast growing species that is quick to mature and produces a high number of offspring, so the population should rebuild quickly if management measures are effective.
+- Australian herring is a fast growing species that is quick to mature and produces a high number of offspring.

-- Haul and herring nets used to catch Australian herring have a low impact on marine habitats and threatened species.
+- The net methods used to catch Australian herring pose a risk to marine habitats and threatened species.

-- WA West Coast Estuarine Fishery, South Coast Estuarine Fishery, Cockburn Sound (Fish Net) Fishery (73t in 2015)
+- WA West Coast Estuarine Fishery, South Coast Estuarine Fishery, Cockburn Sound (Fish Net) Fishery (76t in 2020)

-Australian herring is a species of fish that is endemic to southern Australian waters.
-There is one stock of Australian herring that breeds in Western Australia, migrates east and then returns to WA waters again to reproduce.
+Australian herring is a species of small predatory fish that is endemic to southern Australian coastal and estuarine waters.
+There is one population of Australian herring that breeds in Western Australia, migrates east and then returns to WA waters again to reproduce.
 The catch of fish in WA used to be predominantly adult fish, whereas the catch in SA is of juvenile fish.

-Historical catches of Australian herring were around 1,500t in the 1990’s, and catches have declined significantly over time, due to both concerns over the stock status of Australian herring and the low popularity of the fish to eat.
+Historical catches of Australian herring were around 1,500t in the 1990’s, and catches have declined significantly over time, due to both concerns over the stock status of Australian herring and changing community seafood preferences.
 The species is also a key target of recreational fishing.

-Australian herring are caught in haul and herring nets in coastal waters that are attended by fishers.
-Although observer coverage is low in these fisheries, these types of fishing methods generally have a low impact on threatened species and habitats, and any trapped wildlife can be released alive
+Australian herring are caught in haul and herring gillnets in coastal waters that are attended by fishers.
+Although independently verified information collection is weak or absent in these fisheries, these types of fishing methods generally have a low impact on threatened species and habitats, and there is a likelihood that any trapped wildlife can be released alive.